sanskrit/raw_etexts_english/blogs/manasataramgini/2004-11-21_the-obscene-formulae-in-the-ashvamedha.md

 +++
-title = "The obscene formulae in thexa0ashvamedha"
+title = "The obscene formulae in the ashvamedha"

 +++
 The male participants (the priests and the bard) say: